slac-lcls/lute/docs/quick_start.md

 - `pyalgos_sfx` : Perform end-to-end SFX analysis with molecular replacement.
 Also sets up `smalldata_tools`.
 - `smd_summaries` : Perform XAS, XES, and XSS analysis of `smalldata_tools` reduction.
 Does not setup `smalldata_tools`.
 - `smd` : Run managed `smalldata_tools` and downstream analysis/summaries.

+Providing SLURM arguments is not required, but **highly recommended**.
+The setup script will try to set some default values for `--partition`, `--account`, and `--ntasks`, depending on the experiment and workflow you are running.
+If these three arguments are not provided, it will prompt you for each one and tell you the default it has selected.
+Press enter (or any key) to accept.
+Otherwise, press `Ctrl-C` to exit the setup, and pass the arguments manually.

 The `setup_lute` script will create the eLog job for your selected workflow.
 Results will be presented back to you in the eLog.
 The script will also produce a configuration file which will live at `/sdf/data/lcls/ds/<hutch>/<experiment>/results/<hutch>.yaml`.
 You will want to modify this configuration prior to running.
 See `Basic Usage` below for more information.